bjorng/erlang.github.io/_posts/2021-3-16-jam-vs-beam.md

     arith_plus     % Pop two elements and push their sum

+The `pushInt1` instruction pushes an unsigned integer that will fit in one byte.
+As an optimization, there are also the instructions `pushInt_0` through `pushInt_15` that will push the integers 0 through 15, respectively.
+Similarly, there `arg_0` through `arg_15` to push the first 16 function arguments, and `argN` to push any function agument.

+The advantage of a stack machine is that code generated for it is fairly compact, since there is no need to indicate where the operands are (they are usually on the stack).
+The instruction sequence above is just 8 bytes (one byte for each instruction, and one additional byte for the `42` following the `pushInt1` instruction).

 [rpn]: https://en.wikipedia.org/wiki/Reverse_Polish_notation

+#### A very brief introduction to JAM

     gc_bif '*', x0, 3 => x0
     gc_bif '*', x1, 42 => x1